-Biological role of potassium: potassium salts are essential for both animals and plants.
+Potassium salts are essential for both animals and plants.
 The potassium cation (K+) is the major cation in intracellular (inside cells) fluids (sodium is the main extracellular cation).
 It is essential for nerve and heart function.
 A normal diet containing reasonable amounts of vegetables contains all the potassium necessary.

 Levels in humans